hoangchu/xview-codesamples/README.md

 - Each Compound Template has one single TBB: the Controller derived class.
 - The Controller derived class produces one package variable: Output.

 The XView Controller acts as a single point of contact to isolate Tridion from the XView subsystem in which all template components and logic reside.
-This, for example, makes it possible to do templates development and maintenance outside of Tridion.
+From here you have access to the TOM.NET API, the .NET BCL and all available third-party .NET libraries.

-Thanks to this practical decoupled design the footprint of XView in Tridion becomes very small and clean.
-(Just one single TBB).
+The practical and decoupled design of XView makes TOM.NET development very powerful an clean.
+It simplifies templates development significantly.
+The footprint in Tridion can't be smaller; one TBB and one Output package variable.
+Maintenance becomes a breeze.

-The picture below depicts the XView's decoupled architecture.
+The diagram below depicts XView's decoupled design.
 ![XView Architecture](xview.png)

 ## View
 SDL TOM.NET templates development essentially involves developing Page Templates and Component Templates to respectively render Pages and Components,.

-In XView **View** classes are mapped to **Page Templates** and **Component Templates**.
+In XView a **View** class contains logic to render output for a Pages or Component.
+View classes are mapped to **Page Templates** and **Component Templates**.
 For each Template in Tridion there is a View class in an XView templates class library.
 It is possible to map two or more Templates to a single View class.

 See section ViewMapper bellow for mapping details.